bcgov/digital.gov.bc.ca/openshift/docs/Database/ManualBackupProcess.md

 # Creating a manual backup of the Mongo Database

 If a user is doing something potentially risky, like creating a new role in the prod namespace it is a good idea to create a manual backup in case something goes wrong.
-These instructions allow them to do this safely.
+These instructions allows them to do this safely.

 ## **Step 1:** Go to the terminal of any Mongo pod in Openshift

 ## **Step 2:** Create a new folder and use the mongodump command to create a dump of the database.

 `mkdir dumps`

 `cd dumps`

 `mongodump --host 127.0.0.1 --port 27017 --db digitalgov -u <username> -p <password>`

 ## **Step 3:** Login to openshift command prompt on your machine and select the relevant project.